braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/preview_user_paths.md

 ## When users enter and exit

 Test users will enter the preview even if they are not eligible in real life.
 If they are not eligible, you can see why they would not have met the criteria.

-Exit criteria are now supported.
-You can see the results in the sidebar.
+You can see the results in the sidebar for when users enter and exit the Canvas.

-- If you test an Action Path with actions that correspond to exit criteria (including event properties), exit criteria will be triggered and the test run will end
+- If you test an Action Path with actions that correspond to exit criteria (including event properties), exit criteria will be triggered and the test run will end.
-- If you test a Message step that corresponds to exit criteria, exit criteria will be triggered and the test run will end
+- If you test a Message step that corresponds to exit criteria, exit criteria will be triggered and the test run will end.
 - At this point, you can't select a specific event or property within an action path to trigger exit criteria (only the path as a whole).
 If a user could potentially meet multiple exit criteria, the first one that is processed and that they meet is shown as the result.

 ## Experiment Paths and Canvas variants